cferdinandi/gmt-wordpress-for-web-apps/README.md

 * A list of other third-party plugins I’ve found useful for this kind of thing.

 ## What's Missing?
 Styling.
-The Web App Start Kit contains the PHP snippets and basic HTML to get a web app up and running on WordPress.
+WordPress for Web Apps contains the PHP snippets and basic HTML to get a web app up and running on WordPress.

 Tailor the look and feel to fit your design.